codingthegr8t/system-health-check/README.md

 ## Prerequisites
 The application requires Python 3.7 or higher.

-Before you begin, ensure you have installed all necessary packages by running: `pip install -r requirements.txt`
+Before you begin, ensure you have installed all necessary packages by running: `pip3 install -r requirements.txt`

 ## Configuration
 The `config.ini` file is used to configure the application.
 This file contains three sections: general, time, and email.